How to become a successful OAP in Nigeria

-Truth is, many of my friends would answer in the affirmative to these questions.
+Truth is, many young people would answer in the affirmative to these questions.

-But many of them have driven a huge wedge between their burning passion to become an OAP and their desire to achieve their dreams.
+But many have driven a huge wedge between their burning passion to become an OAP and their desire to achieve their dreams.

 For some of them, the problem is that they do not have a degree in Communications.
 For some others, they fear their lack of experience.

 They think they do not have what it takes to get a job as a radio presenter and have a successful career.
 While for someone like my little sis Flourish, her introvert nature is her major challenge.